CircleCI-Public/config-preview-sdk/docs/commands.md

 # Authoring and using commands in CircleCI configuration
+_The `commands` stanza is available in configuration version 2.1 and later_

 Commands are reusable sets of steps that can be invoked with specific parameters inside a job.
 For instance, `checkout` and `run` are considered built-in commands.
 You may also author your own commands or use those authored by others.

 ## Using commands